 Agricultural and food scientists in private industry commonly work for food production companies, farms, and processing plants.
-They typically improve inspection standards or overall food quality.
+They may improve inspection standards or overall food quality.
 They spend their time in a laboratory, where they do tests and experiments, or in the field, where they take samples or assess overall conditions.
 Other agricultural and food scientists work for pharmaceutical companies, where they use biotechnology processes to develop drugs or other medical products.
 Some look for ways to process agricultural products into fuels, such as ethanol produced from corn.

 At universities, agricultural and food scientists do research and investigate new methods of improving animal or soil health, nutrition, and other facets of food quality.
 They also write grants to organizations, such as the United States Department of Agriculture (USDA) or the National Institutes of Health (NIH), to get funding for their research.
 For more information on professors who teach agricultural and food science at universities, see the profile on postsecondary teachers.

 In the federal government, agricultural and food scientists conduct research on animal safety and on methods of improving food and crop production.
 They spend most of their time conducting clinical trials or developing experiments on animal and plant subjects.

 When visiting a food or animal production facility, agricultural and food scientists must follow biosecurity measures, wear suitable clothing, and tolerate the environment associated with food production processes.
 This environment may include noise associated with large production machinery, cold temperatures associated with food production or storage, and close proximity to animal byproducts.

-Certain positions may require travel.
+Certain positions may require travel, either domestic, international, or both.
 The amount of travel can vary widely.